 - Also include Khavinson peptides to support collagen – specifically Sigumir and Cartalax.
 These Khavison peptides improve the body’s ability to make collagen by resetting cellular function at a genetic level.
 (I take these peptides for my hypermobility!)

-If you would like to learn more about collagen production and how it can improve your skin, muscle mass, bone strength, or joint pain, watch me discuss it LIVE.
+If you would like to learn more about collagen production and how it can improve your skin, muscle mass, bone strength, or joint pain, watch me discuss it in this replay of the live session.

 Finally, if you would like to schedule a consult to discuss symptoms you are having, you can do so here.